 The Group reviews the estimated useful lives of property, plant and equipment at the end of each annual reporting period.
 Specifically, production assets are depreciated on a basis of unit of production (UOP) method which involves significant estimates in respect of the total future production and estimate of reserves.
 The calculation of UOP rate of depreciation could be impacted to the extent that the actual production in future is different from the forecasted production.
-The depletion in reserve will change the estimated rate of depreciation in the future.
 During the financial year, the directors determined that no change to the useful lives of any of the property, plant and equipment is required.
-The carrying amounts of property, plant and equipment have been summarised in note 7.
+The carrying amounts of property, plant and equipment have been summarised in note 8.